-Flood the lawn the day before to soften the soil then aim to create 5cm-7.5cm deep cores in the hard compacted soil, then spread a mixture of gypsum and coarse sand (50% of each) at 1kg/sqm over the area.
-Your lawn will thank you for it!
+Water the lawn the day before to soften the soil then aim to create 5cm-7.5cm deep cores in the hard-compacted soil, then spread a mixture of gypsum and coarse sand (50% of each) at 1kg/sqm over the area.
+Your lawn will thank you for it.

 After a very hot summer, it’s common for bare patches to appear.
 Autumn is the perfect time to fix this.
 We have partnered with Horticultural expert Kim Syrus, who’s showed us exactly how to repair bare patches and get your lawn back in shape using our Munns Professional Quick Fix Lawn Seed.

 You can also get winter grass under control with Munns Professional Winter Grass Killer.
 It contains propyzamide, which is a pre and post emergent herbicide.
 Apply in autumn to prevent winter grass seed from germinating or during autumn and winter to control winter grass seedlings.
 For more information on controlling winter grass check out our blog here.